ChainAgnostic/varsig/README.md

 # Abstract

 Varsig is a [multiformat][Multiformats] for compactly describing signatures over data and any codec information to serialize the signed data correctly.
+It is only a description of the signature configuration, but not the signature itself.

 # Introduction